ajinkya-awari/iot-anomaly-detection/README.md

 - **Zerveas et al. (2021)** — *A Transformer-based Framework for Multivariate Time Series Representation Learning.* KDD 2021.
 Informed the Transformer architecture design.
 - **Tuli et al. (2022)** — *TranAD: Deep Transformer Networks for Anomaly Detection in Multivariate Time Series Data.* VLDB 2022.
 Our model is a simplified, non-adversarial variant.
 - **Vaswani et al. (2017)** — *Attention Is All You Need.* NeurIPS 2017.
 Foundational architecture reference for the positional encoding and attention mechanism.
-- **Awari, A. et al. (2023)** — *Plant Disease Detection Using Machine Learning.* IJARSCT Vol. 3 (Issue 2 & 4).
-Prior published work by the author applying ML to real-world detection tasks, motivating this extension to industrial monitoring.

 ---